 FYI: Almost all major U.S. cities have alternate airports and I created this page show you the actual driving miles.

 When you do a flight search, don’t just grab the cheapest fare you see, especially from a low-cost carrier (LCC) because it could end up costing you much more than you think.
 Allegiant, Spirit, Frontier, Norwegian and WOW are just a few that are notorious for offering ridiculously low fares and then hitting you up for everything from assigned seats, checked baggage and even carry-on luggage.
-The worst part is that now the legacy airlines like Delta and American don’t want to lose out so they’re going to offer the same kind of fares.
+The worst part is that now the legacy airlines like American, Delta and United don’t want to lose out so they’re offering the same kind of fares.
 So make sure you read the fine print on your fare before buying—even from the mainline carriers.

 5. Choose Southwest Airlines if you’re checking bags